rcywang/mpx_submission/submission.md

-Introduction
+# Introduction

 In 1925, Einstein predicted that a new quantum state of matter could condense out of a gas of integer spin particles (bosons) when cooled to temperatures close to absolute zero (nanokelvins) [1, 2].
 Experimental observation of this process, called Bose-Einstein condensation, came 70 years later using an ultracold gas of rubidium atoms [3].
 Despite being composed of atomic constituents, the quantum state of a Bose-Einstein condensate (BEC) can be collectively characterized by a single macroscopic wave function.
 Below a critical temperature, a large fraction of bosons occupy the lowest-energy state (ground state) and assume identical wave identities, acting like a ‘super atom’ that exhibits quantum behaviour at a macroscopic level.
 For this reason, degenerate gases are routinely used as quantum simulators to investigate a variety of quantum phenomena, such as many-body physics [4], non-equilibrium dynamics [5], phase transitions [6], superfluidity and superconductivity [7], and measurement sensitivity [8].
 While methodologies for quantum gas experiments are well-established, the measurement rate is limited by long production times, typically lasting tens of seconds; the sampling process itself lasts for about a second before a destructive measurement is made [9].
 Thus, producing BECs with short duty cycles is of particular interest and is essential for precise quantum sensors, such as atomic clocks and interferometers [10], pressure and inertial sensors [11, 12], and gravimeters [13].

-II.
+# Motivation

-rameterised by a time-specific value set for a given sequence.
+The standard method to reach ultracold temperaturesis by collisional evaporative cooling<sup>1</sup>, which governs theduty cycle length.
+Evaporation requires the precise se-quencing of time-varying magnetic and optical fields, parameterised by a time-specific value set for a given sequence.
 Although microscopic models exist to describe this process [14], such semi-classical theories can oversimplify dynamics, or miss non-intuitive yet more effective solutions [15] only discoverable through experimentation.
 For most applications, data acquisition for highprecision experiments require achieving the optimal measurement in a limited number of iterations.
 Given the large parameter space of a typical sequence, optimising experimental settings through exhaustive search is highly impractical.
 Instead, this discovery process is automated with machine-learning online 2 optimisation (MLOO).
 Isolating the atomic absorption signal from the noisy background is another prohibitive factor, which also benefits from the implementation of MLOO.
-In this paper, we review two approaches to optimising cold-atom experiments: the first focusing on finding the optimal experimental settings, and the second on improving current absorption imaging techniques.
+In this review, two approaches to optimising cold-atom experiments are discussed: the first focusing on finding the optimal experimental settings, and the second on improving current absorption imaging techniques.

-III.
+<sup>1</sup> Ultracold temperatures are usually achieved through a combination of laser/optical and forced evaporative cooling.

+# Evaporation Model

 Evaporative cooling can be understood by analogy to cooling a cup of hot coffee by blowing on it.
 The speed of atoms in an atomic gas can be described by the Maxwell-Boltzmann distribution [16].
 By removing the high-energy atoms3 , the remaining atoms re-equilibrate through elastic collisions, lowering the temperature of the sample.
 In hot coffee, the most energetic particles escape as vapour, taking with them their share of energy and thus temperature.

-MOTIVATION

-The standard method to reach ultracold temperatures is by collisional evaporative cooling1 , which governs the duty cycle length.
-Evaporation requires the precise sequencing of time-varying magnetic and optical fields, pa-

-EVAPORATION MODEL

-A.

-Runaway Evaporation
+## Runaway Evaporation

-Efficient or runaway evaporative cooling requires the elastic collision rate γel , to be much larger than the loss rate γel = σhnvi  Γloss
+Efficient or runaway evaporative cooling requires the elastic collision rate \[ \gamma_{\mathrm{el}} \], to be much larger than the loss rate γel = σhnvi  Γloss

-1

-Ultracold temperatures are usually achieved through a combination of laser/optical and forced evaporative cooling.

-2
-3
+\[\gamma \]

-Online, meaning optimisation that occurs in real time.
+<sup>2</sup> Online, meaning optimisation that occurs in real time.
-Atoms occupying the highest energy tail of the distribution.
+<sup>3</sup> Atoms occupying the highest energy tail of the distribution.

 (1)